Rev Gordon Craig, performing an offshore

 We often give talks to a wide variety of organisations throughout the country about the important and unique nature of our work.
 This is when we explain the unique role of the Chaplaincy, the special area in which it operates, the tasks and challenges facing the industry, as well as the importance to the nation of the industry and the people in it.
 The Chaplain also makes himself available to conduct worship in churches around the country.

-While ad hoc services can always be arranged for any specific situation, two special events occur each year in St John's, the Oil Industry Chapel in the Kirk of St Nicholas, in Union Street, Aberdeen.
+While ad hoc services can always be arranged for any specific situation a special service is held annually in the Kirk of St Nicholas, in Union Street, Aberdeen.

-One is the Annual Service of Remembrance for all those who have worked in the Oil and Gas Industry and have passed on.
+The Annual Service of Remembrance is a commemoration for all those who have worked in the Oil and Gas Industry and have passed on.
 This service takes place on the first Saturday of November.
 Details are published on this website annually.